2022 Fire Protection Degree Guide

 Other concentrations of interest include Arson Investigation and Prevention; Wild Land / Forest Firefighting and Investigation and others.

-Approximately 427 colleges in the U.S. offer a fire protection degree of some kind.
-Our 2022 Best Fire Protection Schools ranking analyzes 224 of these schools to determine the best overall colleges for fire protection students.
+Fire Protection was the 118th most popular major in the 2021-2022 school year.
+Colleges in the United States reported awarding 13,901 degrees in this year alone.
+This year's Best Fire Protection Schools ranking compares 88 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of fire protection programs later in this article.

 Students should be committed to public service and helping others.
 In Fire Science, you will need to be physically strong and have the ability to act quickly under pressure in emergency situations.
 Learn to rely on your teammates and peers in order to work together to achieve a goal.